JoshWillik/pymp3/README.md

+NOTE: Code broke between Ubuntu 12.04 and 12.10.
+Not sure why yet.
 Summary:
 non-destructive: moves non-mp3 files to a .delete directory (which is created in the directory the script runs in) to prevent script from deleting half your library on a bug. it seemed safer that way